The Jews pray and speak about Yahweh Adonai, but end all their prayers and their invocations by AMEN.

 The religions called revealed say that the name whom they pray is Yahweh, Elohim, Adonai, Allah, Jesus, etc. but the last word of their prayers, of their invocations and of their aspirations is AMEN – AMON -, it is to say the creator God as it was known and worshiped by the Blacks ever since.

 If you are an adept of the revealed religions, you have to know that when you pray – at home, in the mosque or at church -, every time you say…AMEN!!!
-You call out for AMON without knowing, the unique God as it was known by our ancestors ever since the beginning of the times!
+You call out for AMON without knowing, the unique God of Africa as He-She was known by our ancestors ever since the beginning of the times!

 Say AMEN!!
 At the end of your prayers!!